-If a traveler asked me what street food dish they should try first in the Philippines, then I’d say inihaw.
+If a traveler asked me what street food dish they should try first in the Philippines, I’d say inihaw.
 It’s less intimidating than more unusual dishes like the infamous balut (more on that later), and it refers to a family of dishes, not just one.

 Inihaw means “grilled”, and typically refers to a group of skewered meat dishes, usually offal, that are basted with a sauce and grilled over charcoal.
 Commonly used cuts of meat include marinated pork, chicken or pork intestines, and pig ears.
 Savory and smoky, they're typically served with a vinegar chili dip and go well with beer.